 With so many varieties of home loan programs, and the many variables and nuances within program categories but it is most often advisable to work with a loan broker who can advise and suggest from the available options.
 It’s a good idea to choose a broker with knowledge of and access to all available loan programs.
 In the end you have to choose the right mortgage professional for you.

 For example, if you think you might qualify for a bank statement loan but not a conventional jumbo loan.
 Speak with a loan broker who will narrow your options and set you up for successful funding of your loan.

 Many lenders across all categories of Arizona and California home loans do not have a retail channel, they prefer working with brokers.

 That said, the best brokers spend many hours scouring thousands of loan programs looking for the best rates and term.
 Mortgages rates change often and borrowers are looking for the best Arizona and California home loan options.
 It is in the broker’s best interest to find the lowest rate and most favorable terms available for them.

 Furthermore, watch out for excessive upfront fees.
 Reputable brokers do not collect origination fees unless the loan is funded.
 There are upfront fees such as a credit check, appraisal or placing the funds into a separate performance escrow.
 That said, any high upfront fees and costs should be a potential red flag.
 Some lender will require an application fee deposit because they conduct initial site visits or property evaluations but not often.

 E. The Bottom Line

-In conclusion, there are many great options for borrowers looking to purchase or refinance California residential properties.
+In conclusion, there are many great options for borrowers looking to purchase or refinance a residential property in Arizona and California.
 Often borrowers will qualify for more than one program.
 It is best to carefully weigh all viable options to ensure you get the very best pricing and terms.
-Salaried, hourly, self-employed or retired have a California home loan available.
+Salaried, hourly, self-employed or retired individuals have a Arizona and California home loan available.
 Speak to a mortgage professional at Valor Lending Group to discuss how you can qualify and start the process.